 Paladin Job Board

-- This is the Furman Career Services Office job posting system used by employers seeking to hire recent and upcoming grads.
+- This is The Malone Career Center's job posting system used by employers seeking to hire recent and upcoming grads.
 If you are new to the system, follow the instructions from the User Guide

 to register for a new account.
 Returning users may just enter their username and password.

 On-Campus Recruiting - Numerous employers visit Furman's campus throughout the academic school year to recruit graduating seniors for their organization's entry-level positions.
 Employers will conduct information sessions, interviews, and other recruiting events here on campus.
 Attendance at the On-Campus Recruiting Workshop (check the Calendar of Events for dates and times) is helpful in learning how the program works.
-If you cannot attend the workshop, visit the Office of Career Services for information on how to participate.
+If you cannot attend the workshop, visit The Malone Career Center for information on how to participate.